QuestNetwork/qd-messages-ts/README.md

 If you want anything else, you'll have to build from sources and probably fix some stuff.

 ## Description
 The Quest Messenger is on track to become the first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the other chat apps.
 It makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) as well as of the [Quest Network PubSub Protocol](https://github.com/QuestNetwork/quest-pubsub-js), [Quest P2P Captcha](https://github.com/QuestNetwork/quest-image-captcha-js) and the Quest Network Whistle ID Protocol among others.
-We're planning to integrate payments soon, so you can send each other money!
+We're planning to integrate native crypto currency payments soon!

 We're planning to become for messaging what [Atom](https://atom.io) is for writing code. **Full Matrix integration is planned as well.**